aspnetzero/documents/doc/Step-by-step-publish-to-azure-angular-staticsite.md

 once you enable the static website feature on Azure storage, it will automatically create a special container with the name **$web**.

-*note: you can not change this name.*
+*note you cannot change this name.*

 I assume that you already have a *dist* folder built and ready for publishing.